sobrase/offkub/README.md

 Once the service is running, execute the Ansible playbook.
 All nodes will pull packages and images from this local HTTP server.

-During initialization the master node writes the `kubeadm` join command to `/tmp/join.sh`.
-Worker nodes read this file to join the cluster without needing direct communication with the internet.
+During initialization the first master node now writes two join command
+scripts: `/tmp/join.sh` for workers and `/tmp/join-master.sh` for additional control plane nodes.
+Subsequent masters read the latter file to join the cluster with `kubeadm join --control-plane`, while worker nodes continue to use `/tmp/join.sh`.

 The registry image version can be customized via the `registry_version` variable in `group_vars/all.yml`.
 Ensure the matching tarball is available